dgarapati/powerbi-portfolio/README.md

 ## 📘 Overview

-This repository is a curated collection of **Power BI fundamentals → advanced enterprise architecture**, including:
+This repository is a curated hub for **Power BI development, modeling, DAX, architecture, governance, DevOps, and enterprise analytics**.

-- Data modeling best practices
-- DAX fundamentals & advanced patterns
-- Power Query (M) transformations
-- Data engineering integrations (ADF, Fabric, Databricks, REST APIs)
-- Semantic layer design
-- Governance, security, and workspace administration
-- CI/CD, DevOps, and automation
-- Real‑world templates, scripts, and reusable patterns
+You can also **view or request sample Power BI files hosted on Fabric Capacity**.

 ---

 ## 📂 Repository Structure

-This repo contains **Power BI concepts, patterns, and sample `.pbix` files** for each topic area.
-Each folder includes documentation, examples, and reusable templates.
+Organized by topic, each folder includes `.pbix` files, documentation, and reusable templates.

 ---